 - 2. If your discharge is white or grey.

 - 3. If your discharge has changed

 Bacterial Vaginosis is quite a common disease infecting many women.
-It is easily curable, and the best way is to visit a walk into a GP’s Clinic in the UK.
+It is easily curable, and the best way is to visit your nearest specialist clinic.